eilerb/Mastermind/README.md

 # Mastermind
-Mastermind command line game implemented in Ruby with modified when the CPU has to guess
+Mastermind command line game implemented in Ruby with modified guessing rules for the CPU.